-Policy Guidelines for the Legal Deposit of Sound Recordings
+Policy Guidelines for the Legal Deposit of Sound and Audiovisual Recordings

 Legal deposit is a statutory provision, widely applied across the world, which places a legal requirement on producers of publications to deposit their works in designated institutions.
-Although legal deposit requirements have mainly been applied to printed publications, sound recordings are considered of equal importance to printed material as part of the cultural and intellectual heritage.
+Although legal deposit requirements have historically been applied to printed publications, sound and audiovisual recordings are considered of equal importance to printed material as part of the cultural and intellectual heritage.

-Material acquired through legal deposit serves three related, but distinct, purposes.
-It enables the collection and preservation of all published works of value to current and future research; it ensures that published material will be available to users when it is no longer possible to acquire it in other ways; and it provides a means of compiling the national bibliography of published material.
+Materials acquired through legal deposit serve three related, but distinct, purposes.
+It enables the collection and preservation of all published works of a given country for the benefit of current and future research; it ensures that published materials will be available to users when it is no longer possible to acquire them in other ways; and it provides a means of compiling the national bibliography of published material.

 3. Criterion for deposit

-Since the purpose of legal deposit is to maintain a national published archive, the criterion for deposit should be the publication of the item.
+Since the purpose of legal deposit is to maintain a national archive of publications, the criterion for deposit should be the publication of the item.
 A work is considered to be published when:

-- copies of the work are offered to the public for sale or hire or for distribution without charge, or
+- copies of the work are offered to the public for sale or hire or for distribution with or without charge, or

 - the work is broadcast to the public, or